ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-security.md

 <properties
-   pageTitle="StorSimple 安全性 |Microsoft Azure" description="說明保護內部部署和雲端中之 StorSimple 服務、裝置和資料的安全性和隱私權功能。"
+   pageTitle="StorSimple security | Microsoft Azure"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   description="Describes the security and privacy features that protect your StorSimple service, device, and data on premises and in the cloud." services="storsimple" documentationCenter="NA" authors="SharS"